hasura/ndc-spec/specification/src/specification/queries/filtering.md

 - Scalar values, as seen in the examples above, compare the column to a specific value,
 - Variable values compare the column to the current value of a [variable](./variables.md),
 - Column values compare the column to _another_ column.
+The column may be on the same row, or it may be on a related row.
+Comparing against columns on related rows requires the connector to indicate support via the `relationships.relation_comparison` capability.

 #### Referencing a column from a collection in scope